NFL 2020 playoff calendar: updated support and TV channels for AFC and NFC championship games

 The Titans, a week after bothering the Patriots along the way and ensuring that a new team will win the Super Bowl this year, achieved an even more shocking surprise against the Ravens.

-Tennessee will travel to Kansas City for the AFC title game.
-The Chiefs beat a disastrous first quarter against the Texans in the divisional round and went on to fly to Houston.
+Tennessee will travel to Kansas City for the AFC title.
+The Chiefs beat a disastrous first quarter against the Texans in the division round and flew to Houston.

 NFL conference championship duels